jihyechoi77/malade/README.md

 cp .env-template .env
 ```

-First, an OpenAI API key is required; set one up [here](https://platform.openai.com/account/api-keys) and store it in `.env` in `OPENAI_API_KEY`.
+First, an [OpenAI API key](https://platform.openai.com/docs/quickstart) is required;
+save it in the `.env` file as `OPENAI_API_KEY=...` (no quotes).

 A Qdrant instance and API key is required (see the [Langroid instructions](https://github.com/langroid/langroid?tab=readme-ov-file#set-up-environment-variables-api-keys-etc)); set up `QDRANT_API_URL` and `QDRANT_API_KEY` in `.env` as described there.

-An OpenFDA API key is also required (get one [here](https://open.fda.gov/apis/authentication/)), store it in `OPENFDA_API_KEY` in `.env`.
+An OpenFDA API key is also required (get one [here](https://open.fda.gov/apis/authentication/)), set it as
+`OPENFDA_API_KEY=...` in the `.env` file.

 ### **(Optional) Setup for drug representative generation**

-This step is required only to run `DrugFinder` and the drug category representative process.
+This step is required only to run `DrugFinder` and the process to find
+representative drugs in a category based on MIMIC-IV data.

 Make sure that MIMIC-IV is installed and running on your machine as PostgreSQL database.

 The MIMIC-IV can be obtained [here](https://physionet.org/content/mimiciv/2.2/#files).
 Access requires completing the following training described [here](https://physionet.org/content/mimiciv/view-required-training/2.2/#1).

-Instructions and code for loading into PostgreSQL are [here](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/buildmimic/postgres).
+Instructions and code for loading MIMIC-IV into PostgreSQL are [here](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/buildmimic/postgres).

 Finally, ensure that your user account has access to the `mimiciv` database.